soris-codes/hearten_backend/README.md

 - A user can create an account and authenticate to create/save entries

+## Release 2
+- A user can click on a 10-minute interval timer for timed writing exercises

 ## Future Releases
 - Add text prompt option
     * Create random text generator that provides a 3-word prompt